How To Organize Your Life With Trello

 I’ve seen people using it for planning their trips, weddings and product launches; for tracking their marketing campaigns and for back to school hauls.

 There is truly no limit to the use of Trello.
-You can start build your boards from scratch or check the boards I have made for you in the Bloom Room - my library with free resources.
+You can start building your boards from scratch or check the boards I have made for you in the Bloom Room - my library with free resources.
 Also if there is a board that you really want, but can’t find it in my library just let me know in the comments and I can fix it for you.